Jaani Dushman: Ek Anokhi Kahani: Plot

-Divya (Manisha Koirala) and Karan Saxena (Sunny Deol) are in love and engaged.
-Karan has a younger step-brother, Vivek (Sonu Nigam), whom he looks after as if he was his brother.
+Divya and Karan Saxena are in love and engaged.
+Karan has a younger step-brother, Vivek, whom he looks after as if he was his brother.
 Divya and Vivek study in the same college as their friends group.
-The group includes Atul (Akshay Kumar), Vijay (Suniel Shetty), Divya, Abdul (Arshad Warsi), Vivek, Ashok Kejriwal (Aditya Pancholi), Prem Srivastav (Aftab Shivdasani), Victor (Sharad Kapoor), Rajesh (Rajat Bedi) and Madan (Siddharth Ray).
+The group includes Atul, Vijay, Divya, Abdul, Vivek, Ashok Kejriwal, Prem Srivastav, Victor, Rajesh and Madan.

 Rajesh and Madan attempt to molest Divya.
 They are stopped and beaten up by Karan, who takes them to the college's principal, Professor Joseph.
 He agrees to let the incident go if Divya forgives them, which she later does.
 However, Rajesh and Madan decide to avenge their humiliation.
 Soon after, Karan goes to London for work.
 Under the pretext of inviting Divya to Atul's party, Rajesh imitates the voices of all the guys in the group and tricks her into coming to an abandoned fort earlier than the scheduled time for the party.
 Divya arrives, where she is brutally raped by Rajesh and Madan, prompting her to kill herself.
 Divya's friends arrive, and before dying she curses them, thinking that they all were involved in the rape.

-Unknown to Divya, in her past life, she was a snake-woman Vasundhara and her partner was a snake-man named Kapil (Armaan Kohli), who had magical powers.
+Unknown to Divya, in her past life, she was a snake-woman Vasundhara and her partner was a snake-man named Kapil, who had magical powers.
 Their happy life was shattered by an angry sage who cursed them with separation until the 21st century.
 Kapil had to undergo penance until the 21st century when Vasundhara will be reborn.
 He also gained supernatural strength, near-immortality, and the power to impersonate anything as a result of his penance.
 The sage warned him that he could be defeated or killed by one supernaturally powerful mortal being.
 Though Divya has just died, her spirit has survived.
 Kapil gets very angry to learn of her death and promises to get his revenge on everyone in the group.
 Divya’s spirit joins Kapil to avenge her humiliation and death, not against the two guilty members, but against all the male members in group.